0Slaye/42-pcalculator/README.md

 ![Banner](assets/banner.png)

 Hi!
 Welcome on PCalculator.
-This is a program that calculate your level and the blackhole you will receive after pushing a project.
+This program that calculate your level and blackhole you will receive after pushing a project.

 ## Install